-Step 3: Withdrawai instructions Foll Follow the instruction guide for information on how to complete Step 3. lf y ou are requesting a rollover: Make sure you have opened your new rollover account(s) before you complete this form.
+II y ou are requesting a i ollovei.
+Make sure you have e opened your new rollover account(s) before you complete this form.
 To establish a new Empower Premier IRA, call 1-877-804-6257.
 For an Empower Brokerage IRA, call 1-844-644-0112.
 See the instruction guide for additional details.
 Rollover checks will be made payable to the name of the new IRA company or your new employer's retirement plan.
-Please be sure to include the account number of your new IRA or your new employer's plan.
-All rollover checks will be mailed to you at the address we have on file.
-You will be responsible for sending the rollover check to your new account.
+Please be sure to ir nclude the account number of your new IRA or your new employer's plan.
+All rollover checks s will be mailed to you at the address we have on file.
+You will be respons sible for sending the rollover check to your new account.
 If you are due a required minimum distribution (RMD), it will be calculated and paid to you before the rollover is processed.
-Your RMD amount is calculated using the IRS Uniform Lifetime Table unless you have a sole, spousal beneficiary who is more than 10 years younger and provide instruction to use the IRS Joint and Last Survivor Table.
-Contact us before you submit this form if you are eligible and wish to use the IRS Joint and Last Survivor Table.
-Enter an effective date for your withdrawal: (mm/dd/yyyy) If you leave this blank and the rest of your form is in good order, your withdrawal processed as quickly as possible.
+Effective January 1, 2024, Roth money sources will be excluded from the RMD calculation and depletion, and Roth withdrawals will not count toward your RMD amount.
+Enter an effective date for your withdrawal: (mm/dd/yyyy) This date is required if you are requesting a future dated withdrawal within the next 180 days.
+If you leave this blank and the rest of your form is in good order, your withdrawal will be processed as quickly as possible